vega-webrtc/vega_server_ruby/README.md

 client caller passed into middlewares provides access to those objects through `#accept_response` and `#reject_response`.

-Here's an example that rejects the client call if the user is not allowed in the room.
+Here's an example middleware that rejects the client's call if the user is not allowed in the room.

 ```ruby
 class CheckUserBelongsInRoom